mike-engel/jwt-cli/README.md

 cargo build --release
 ```

-If it built successfully, you should be able to run the command via `cargo`.
+If it built without any errors, you should be able to run the command via `cargo`.

 ```sh
 cargo run -- help